apple patient

 A user's hydration level has a significant impact on their health.
 Dehydration can impair performance and is associated with several adverse health consequences, including heat stroke.
 Excessive drinking can lead to hyponatremia, fatigue, confusion, coma, and even death.

 There are currently many apps for iPhone and Apple Watch designed to remind users to drink often and not too much.
-However, when it comes to actual measurement, the patent says that typical techniques "are generally invasive, expensive or unreliable."
-Apple goes on to write in the patent:
+However, when it comes to actual measurement, the patent states that typical techniques are "generally invasive, expensive, or unreliable."
+Apple further states in the patent:

 Will future Apple Watch straps be equipped with sensors?